The-RG-Archive/capitalautos/README.md

 ## About this website
-It contained pictures off beta GTA III cars and you could click on them to view them The website had a lot off unused pictures in the files that we could pull by changeing the url i archived most off them if not all here.
+It contained pictures off beta GTA III cars and you could click on them to view them The website had a lot off unused pictures in the files that we could pull by changeing the url i archived all of them here.